Crispy Tawilis Recipe involves deep-frying tawilis until they are crispy. This version involves no flour.

 It’s utterly surprising how God works with mother nature… it’s simply unexplainable and though we can’t believe it, things happened.

-One best example is how nature produces food for humans and apparently, her supply will never last though for the human eyes, the surrounding is limited.
+One best example is how nature produces food for humans.
+Apparently, her supply will never last though for the human eyes, the surrounding is limited.
 All we have to do is to give some space for a given period of time and then, we can ask for her help again.

 Though considered small, this fish can grow up to half a foot.
 You can cook it with broth or make a Spanish-style sardine out of it.
 However, for me, the greatest way to cook it is by making it crunchy.